 NCLB, Title I, Part A, Section 1120, Participation of Children Enrolled in Private Schools.

-Title I Resource Tool Kit
+Title I Resource Tool Kit (PDF)

 Ensuring equitable services to private school children.